Welcome to today's edition of the Rush 24-7 podcast.

 Don't go away.

-500,000 people alone in Dallas, Texas.
+500,000 people at Loan in Dallas, Texas.

-I can guess that some of you say, Don't these people have jobs?
+I can guess that some of you say, don't these people have jobs?

-Then you then you say, Yeah, look at all the yard work not being done, look at all the uh bathrooms in Los Angeles not being cleaned today.
+Look at all the bathrooms in Los Angeles not being cleaned today.

-Don't don't they have jobs?
+Don't they have jobs?

 You might all be saying, where's the INS?